Nikhil-29-11/Blinkit-Sales-Analysis/README.md

 ## KPI’s Requirements

--Total Sales: The overall revenue generated from all items sold.
+Total Sales: The overall revenue generated from all items sold.
--Average Sales: The average revenue per sale.
+Average Sales: The average revenue per sale.
--Number of Items: The total count of different items sold.
+Number of Items: The total count of different items sold.
--Average Rating: The average customer rating for items sold.
+Average Rating: The average customer rating for items sold.